matty-tran/DH110-2021F-MattyTran/assignment04/README.md

 After setting up his mobile wallet, Aizawa triumphantly leaves his apartment carrying only his phone.
 He gets on the bus, and with a simple tap, he has paid his bus fare.
 He sits down contentedly, thinking about what other things he could pay with using his phone...

 ![Aizawa Journey Map](aizawaJourneyMap.png)

+## Reflection

+When I was creating my persona, I tried to think of the kinds of people who would use the product the most.
+I think the part that I struggled most with was the empathy maps, because that was really where I had to force myself to try and think like the persona that I was creating.
+In the future, I think that I would want to have more diversity between the personas that I created, for example perhaps making a female persona or someone who is very old.